Taxation of international executives

 Income tax information based on the Serbian Law on Personal Income Tax of 2001 and latest changes on 1 January 2018.

 When are tax returns due?
 That is, what is the tax return due date?

 The annual tax return should be filed not later than 15 May of the following year.
-Starting from 1 April 2015 only electronic submission is allowed.
+In Serbia both electronic and hard copy submission is allowed.

 What is the tax year-end?